 During the reporting period, all company funds were kept as cash deposits with the company's bankers.
 PREMIUM transacts business with registered insurance intermediaries under market-wide Terms of Business Agreements.
-The company currently works with 17 intermediaries in Slovakia and 3 intermediaries in the Czech Republic.
+At the end of 2018, the company had agreements in place with 70 intermediaries in Slovakia and 3 intermediaries in the Czech Republic.